detachedheads/kitchen-marathon/README.md

 A Test Kitchen Driver for Mesos Marathon.

-This driver uses the [Marathon REST API][marathon_api] to create and destroy Marathon applications, allowing you to leverage your Mesos infrastructure for infrastructure testing!
+This driver uses the [Marathon REST API][marathon_api] to create and destroy Marathon applications, allowing you to leverage the resources of a Mesos cluster to perform distributed testing.

-This plugin takes an opinionated approach to running applications within Marathon:
-* It assumes you are running in a docker container
-* You can SSH into that container with a username and private key.

 ## <a name="requirements"></a> Requirements

+### Mesos/Marathon

 To use this driver you will need access to a Mesos Marathon cluster.
-You will need to know the hostname and access credentials for this cluster for the plugin to access its REST api.
+You will need to know the hostname and access credentials for this cluster for the plugin to access its REST API.

+This cluster must be configured to run [Docker containers][marathon_docker].

+### Marathon Job Configuration

+This driver requires the following be true of the Marathon job configuration:

+* You are running a Marathon container job of type "DOCKER".
+* You can SSH into the container with a user specified username and private key.

 This driver requires a slightly opinionated approach to Marathon Application configuration to assist in identifying what host port to use to acccess SSH running inside of a container.

 If there is a single port mapping defined, the plugin will assume that this is where SSH is listening, if there is more than one port mapping defined, the plugin looks for a mapping label with the key of "SERVICE" and a value of "SSH".

 The following is a slice of json showing the label: